SamuelYvon/netifaces-2/README.md

     ...
 ```

 The result will be the default gateway for each interface type.
-The result may be an empty dict if no default
-route is set.
+The result may
+be an empty dict if no default route is set.

-The level of completness differs a little bit with the original version; some address families might not yet
+The level of completness differs a little bit with the original version; some
-be available and `PEER` addresses are not reported for now.
-If you need a feature, open an issue and I will
+address families might not yet be available and `PEER` addresses are not
+reported for now.
+If you need a feature, open an issue and I will do my best to
-do my best to add it.
+add it.

+Gateways also returned the interfaces indexed by integer values.
+This is a bit
+odd (IMO) since the integers values for the interface types are
+system-dependent.
+Enum values with a more semantic meaning are now used (they
+        are still tied to linux numbers), but you can use `old_api=True` in
+their call to get the al45air-style keys back.

 ### `AF_` Constants